FgForrest/evitaDB/docs/user/en/get-started/create-first-database.md

 ## Open session to catalog and insert your first entity

-When the catalog is created and schema known, you may insert a first entity to it:
+Once the catalog is created and the schema is known, you can insert a first entity to the catalog:

 <SourceCodeTabs requires="/docs/user/en/get-started/example/complete-startup.java,/docs/user/en/get-started/example/define-test-catalog.java" langSpecificTabOnly>
 [Example of inserting an entity](/docs/user/en/get-started/example/create-first-entity.java)
 </SourceCodeTabs>

-The session is opened implicitly for the scope of the `updateCatalog` method.
+The session is implicitly opened for the scope of the `updateCatalog` method.
 The analogous method `queryCatalog` on the evitaDB contract also opens a session, but only in read-only mode, which doesn't allow updating the catalog.
 Differentiating between read-write and read-only sessions allows evitaDB to optimize query processing and distribute the load in the cluster.